 - Get distracted and waste a boatload of time lost within your news feed.

-- Feel like you have to be on and keep up with every platform at once and become overwhelmed, the end result being you do nothing.
+- Feel like you have to be on and keep up with every platform at once and become overwhelmed, the end result is you do nothing.

 Our plan will make it easy because we’re going to focus on just one platform, Facebook, and we’re going to systematize the process.
 The reason we want to do this is we want to make it easy for you but we also want to develop a habit in order to make it nearly automatic.
 The easiest way to build a habit is small steps and consistency which is exactly how we’re going to use Facebook.